ping-payments/ping_python_sdk/README.md

 ## Requirements

-The SDK supports the following versions of Python:
+The Ping Payments Python SDK supports the following versions of Python:

--   Python 3 versions 3.6 and later
+-   Python 3, versions 3.6 and later

 ## Installation